 Your child’s emotional storms are an attempt to gain emotional caregiving.
 Rather than seeing it as a failure on their part of yours, see it as an opportunity to help them.

 2. Some humans need more emotional care than others

 Some people have a greater need for emotional intimacy than others.
-If your child has an eating disorder, then there is a good chance that she falls in the category of “Highly Sensitive People,” a trait that can been observed in the very first year of life, suggesting it is inborn.
-These children have a highly sensitive nervous system that can pick up on emotions in a way that seems supernatural to neuro-typical people.
-It is not uncommon for parents who themselves have normal or low emotional sensitivity to have a child who baffles them with her high sensitivity.
+If your child has an eating disorder, then there is a good chance that they fall in the category of “Highly Sensitive People,” a trait that can been observed in the very first year of life.
+These children have a highly sensitive nervous system that can pick up on emotions in a way that seems supernatural to most people.
+It is not uncommon for parents who themselves have normal or low emotional sensitivity to have a child who baffles them with high sensitivity traits.
 This mismatch is not anyone’s fault but must be addressed during eating disorder treatment.

 3. It’s not your fault

 Very few parents intentionally neglect their children’s emotional needs.
 Most of the time the trouble lies in a misunderstanding of a child’s needs because they function differently than you do.
 When your child has an emotional storm, it’s hard not to feel personally attacked and defensive, especially if they are criticizing your parenting.
 You may be tempted to withdraw because it feels so hateful when you did (and are doing) your very best.